thecodechaser/todo-list-front-end/README.md

 # Todo-List Frontend

 > Todo-List front-end is an application for users to handle their daily tasks.
 Users can add, delete, and update tasks from the list.
-This is the front-end user interface built in React and Redux.
+This is the front-end user interface built in React and Redux..

 ## Link to the backend